-This yummy Bearnaise sauce recipe is rich, fluffy, and tangy.
-This sauce can be used on a variety of dishes, like steak and seafood.
+This easy Bearnaise sauce recipe is rich, fluffy, and tangy.
+This sauce can be used on a variety of dishes, like steak, seafood and asparagus.

 Bearnaise sauce (also spelled Béarnaise sauce) is an extremely versatile classic sauce.
-It is generally associated with steak or Filet Mignon.
+It is generally associated with steak or Filet Mignon, but it’s also a delicious sauce for asparagus.
 Its name is related to the province of Béarn, France.

 Bearnaise is a loose derivative of hollandaise sauce.
 Hollandaise is an egg yolk mixture emulsified with unsalted butter and acid.
 Hollandaise sauce is also one of the five mother sauces of French cuisine, meaning it can be used to make a range of other sauces.